This guide shows you how to search logs and view log entries with the Stackdriver Logging Logs Viewer.

 This section provides instructions for troubleshooting common issues found when interacting or searching with the Logs Viewer.

-To select a GCP project from anywhere in the Google Cloud Platform Console, including from the Logs Viewer, use the project selector at the top of the page:
+To select a Google Cloud project from anywhere in the Google Cloud Console, including from the Logs Viewer, use the project selector at the top of the page:

-To retrieve the GCP project's ID from from anywhere in the Google Cloud Platform Console, including from the Logs Viewer, expand your list of projects at the top of the page and look in the ID column:
+To retrieve the Google Cloud project's ID from from anywhere in the Google Cloud Console, including from the Logs Viewer, expand your list of projects at the top of the page and look in the ID column:

 There aren't any logs!